peterjpxie/VPN_Website/README.md

 # Personal VPN Website

 ## How to deploy in Ubuntu
-1. Copy Website files to server, e.g. /root/Website.
+1. Clone or copy Website files to server, e.g. /root/Website.

 2. Install lighttpd